-If you have tried to lose weight or make changes in any other part of your life, at some point you probably have found out that there is a direct connection between your emotions - what you are feeling and thinking and the urges to give up or have something soothing to eat.
-(If you haven't thought about that, do it now!)
-This is the foundation of emotional eating issues.
+If you have tried to make changes in any other part of your life, at some point you probably have found out that there is a direct connection between your emotions - what you are feeling and thinking and the urges to give up or do something to soothe and settle (If you haven't thought about that, do it now!)
+This is one of the foundations of addiction and emotional eating issues.

-If you feel frustrated, alone, afraid, hurt, or angry, you may have found that food will numb these unpleasant feelings, however what is the on-going impact to you and those around you?
+If you feel frustrated, alone, afraid, hurt, or angry, you may have found that your "go to" will numb these unpleasant feelings, however what is the on-going impact to you and those around you?

-It becomes such a habit to reach for food when these feelings arise that we’re often unaware there are any negative feelings present inside us at all.
-This truly is emotional eating.
+It becomes such a habit to reach out then what numbs you when these feelings arise that we’re often unaware there are any negative feelings present inside us at all.

-Our emotional well-being can become even more strain when despite our best intentions we give in to these temptations and as a result a cycle of failure continues.
+Our emotional well-being can become even more strained when despite our best intentions we give in to these temptations and as a result a cycle of failure continues.

-Unfortunately many people try diet after diet or attempt to make other changes without ever confronting the emotional issues.
+Unfortunately many people kick habits, try diet after diet or attempt to make other changes without ever confronting the emotional issues.
 Why is that?
-You may have a few or your own answers to that.
+You may have a few of your own answers to that.

 The biggest roadblocks to face are figuring out what to do and overcoming the fear of the unknown or even worse perceptions versus reality.